Baby Doe Tabor

 Elizabeth McCourt Tabor (September 1854 – March 7, 1935), better known as Baby Doe, was the second wife of Colorado pioneer businessman Horace Tabor.
 Her rags-to-riches and back to rags again story made her a well-known figure in her own day, and inspired an opera and a Hollywood movie based on her life.

-Born in Oshkosh, Wisconsin, she moved to Colorado in the mid-1870s with her first husband, Harvey Doe, whom she divorced for drinking, gambling, frequenting brothels, and being unable to provide a living.
+Born in Oshkosh, Wisconsin to Peter McCourt, she moved to Colorado in the mid-1870s with her first husband, Harvey Doe, whom she divorced for drinking, gambling, frequenting brothels, and being unable to provide a living.

 She then moved to Leadville, Colorado, where she met Horace Tabor, a wealthy silver magnate almost twice her age.
-In 1883, he divorced his first wife, Augusta Tabor, to whom he had been married for 25 years, and married Baby Doe in Washington, D.C., during his brief stint as a US senator, after which they took up residence in Denver.
+In 1883, he divorced his first wife, Augusta Tabor, to whom he had been married for 25 years, and married Baby Doe in Washington, D.C., during his brief stint as a US senator.
+They then took up residence in Denver.
 His divorce and remarriage to the young and beautiful Baby Doe caused a scandal in 1880s Colorado.
-Although Tabor was one of the wealthiest men in Colorado, supporting his wife in a lavish style, he lost his fortune when the repeal of the Sherman Silver Purchase Act caused the Panic of 1893, with widespread bankruptcies in silver-producing regions such as Colorado.
-He died destitute, and she returned to Leadville with her two daughters, living out the rest of her life there.
+Although Tabor was one of the wealthiest men in Colorado, and supported his wife in a lavish style, he lost his fortune when the repeal of the Sherman Silver Purchase Act caused the Panic of 1893, resulting in widespread bankruptcies in silver-producing regions such as Colorado.
+He died destitute, and Baby Doe returned to Leadville with her two daughters, living out the rest of her life there.

-At one time, the "best dressed woman in the West," for the final three decades of her life, she lived in a shack on the site of the Matchless Mine, enduring great poverty, solitude, and repentance.
-After a snowstorm in March 1935, she was found frozen in her cabin, aged about 81 years.
-During her lifetime she became the subject of malicious gossip and scandal, defied Victorian gender values, and gained a reputation as "one of the most beautiful, flamboyant, and alluring women in the mining West."
+Once known as the "best dressed woman in the West," she lived in poverty and solitude for the last three decades of her life in a shack on the site of the Matchless Mine.
+She was found frozen in her cabin, aged about 81 years, after a snowstorm in March 1935.
+During her lifetime she was the subject of malicious gossip and scandal, defied Victorian gender values, and gained a reputation as "one of the most beautiful, flamboyant, and alluring women in the mining West."
 Her story inspired the opera The Ballad of Baby Doe.